-If your camera has a hot shoe, you can fit an external flash gun and one operates automatically TTL (Through The Lens), will offer just the right amount of foreground brightness you need for your subject, but also have a manual switch, for when you want extra light or less.
+If your camera has a hot shoe, you can fit an external flash unit and one that operates automatically TTL (Through The Lens), will offer just the right amount of foreground brightness you need for your subject, but also have a manual switch, for when you want extra light or less.

-If, on your camera, auto settings are not available, for fill-flash, the aperture setting flash needs to be set 1-2 stops smaller than with normal non-flash settings.
+If on your camera, auto settings are not available, for fill-flash, the aperture setting flash needs to be set 1-2 stops smaller than with normal non-flash settings.